 This material is in their plant for a special project and is not something they use regularly.
 Still, it could be an indication that this improved insulation is starting to cross the pond.
 Who knows?
 Maybe it will eventually replace the white EPS used now, especially in structural insulated panels (SIPs; see photo below) and insulating concrete forms (ICFs).

 Why did they put graphite in it?
 Because graphite reduces the amount of radiant heat that moves through EPS.
 The result is that it can cut the heat transfer through the material by 9 to 21%, depending on density.

 BASF (the world’s largest chemical company according to Wikipedia) makes this new type of EPS and calls it Neopor.
 Since they’re based in Germany, it makes sense that Neopor would take off there first.

 The advantages of EPS

 Now, about those advantages I mentioned at the top of the article.
 Among the types of foam insulation, EPS has one of the lowest environmental impacts.
 Even Alex Wilson says so.
-(Yeah, I disputed the way he approached his 'study' and the conclusions he drew from it, but when you talk about blowing agents, pentane is better than HFCs.)

 Also, EPS is better for not trapping moisture than extruded polystyrene (XPS).
 Neopor’s permeance is between 2.5 and 5.5, depending on the density and thickness of the material.
 One inch of XPS has a permeance of about 1.1.
 Two inches would be about half that.
 Since diffusion of water vapor isn’t as big a problem as bulk water for those of us in the lower 48, materials with higher permeance are generally better than those with low perm ratings.